Noise Levels in Csus, Sacramento, CA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Western Csus sounds about 185% louder than Central Csus to the human ear, a 15.1 dBA gap.
+To the human ear, noise in central Csus sounds about 117% louder than in southeastern Csus, a 11.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Hwy 16 do you need to be?